apify/apify-cli/README.md

 apify push
 ```

 This command uploads your project to the Apify cloud and builds an actor from it.
+On the platform, actor needs to be built before it can be run.

 ### Run an actor on the Apify cloud